brando90/brandomiranda/home.md

 Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.

 # Shorter Bio #
 Brando Miranda is a current Ph.D.
-Student at Stanford University under the supervision of Professor Sanmi Koyejo in the Department of Computer Science at Stanford.
+Student at Stanford University under the supervision of Professor Sanmi Koyejo in the Department of Computer Science at Stanford at the [STAIR (Safe and Trustworthy AI) research group](https://cs.stanford.edu/~sanmi/index.html).
 Miranda’s research interests lie in data-centric machine learning for foundation models, meta-learning, machine learning for theorem proving, and human & brain-inspired Artificial Intelligence (AI).